FULL STACK DEVELOPMENT

 Sessions 3-5: Individual Resume Writing Coaching

-During weeks 8 – 11, students will be meeting with volunteer recruiters vetted by the Director of Career Development up to 3 times to review and work on their resume.
+In the last few weeks of each cohort, students meet with volunteer recruiters vetted by the Career Services Team up to three times to review and work on their resume.

 Session 6: Final Interviews (Behavioral)

-During this session, professional recruiters will talk to students on how to best present themselves in an interview and how to break down behavioral questions.
+During this session, professional recruiters will work with students on how to best present themselves in an interview and how to break down behavioral questions.

 Session 7: Final Interviews (Technical)

-During this session, a senior developer from the community will come into teach students how to approach and break down technical questions.
+During this session, a senior developer from the tech community will teach students how to approach and break down technical questions.
 This session will cover both answering whiteboarding questions and how to speak to their general technical knowledge.

 Session 8: Mock Interview Day

-The summation of the career curriculum is a mock interview day given by industry professionals.
-Technical and non-technical interviewers will come in and interview up to 5 students each and give feedback to students.
+The career curriculum concludes with a mock interview day given with industry professionals.
+Technical and non-technical interviewers will interview students and provide feedback to students.
 Each student will have five 45-minute interviews with a mix of technical and behavioral questions.

-Code Platoon is an immersive full-time developer boot camp for veterans and military spouses.
-Classes are every weekday, with a mix of lectures and hands-on coding time.
-All classes are in-person and students are expected to be on-site for the duration of the program.
+The Full-stack Software Engineering Immersive program is a 15-week Coding Bootcamp for Veterans and military spouses.
+Classes are Monday through Friday and feature a mix of lectures, presentations, and hands-on coding time.
+All students, in-person or remote, must be available for the duration of the program.
 Students will collaborate with their cohort throughout the program on projects and coding challenges.

-The skills taught by Code Platoon are chosen specifically to train students to land a job as a junior or intern level software engineer.
-We teach students how to develop web development applications in the Python and Javascript programming languages.
+Code Platoon provides students the skills to land a job as a software engineer.
+Students learn how to develop web development applications in the Python and Javascript programming languages.
 The frameworks used will be Django and ReactJS.

 Module 1 (Weeks 1-4, 160 hours) : Computer science / programming fundamentals

-In Module 1, we cover computer science basics and programming fundamentals, including algorithm scripting, version control, data types and structures (variables, booleans, integers, strings, objects, operators, loops, etc.).
-We also cover object-oriented programming, inheritance, polymorphism, database persistence, SQL, and data modeling a web application.
-The languages to be covered in these weeks are Python, Javascript, and SQL.
-This module is important to build a base for students to think through problems, will build the skills necessary to troubleshoot issues, and will prepare students for first-round technical interviews.
+Module 1 covers computer science basics and programming fundamentals, including algorithm scripting, version control, data types, and structures (variables, booleans, integers, strings, objects, operators, loops, etc.).
+The curriculum also covers object-oriented programming, inheritance, polymorphism, database persistence, SQL, and web application data modeling.
+The languages to be covered in this module are Python, Javascript, and SQL.
+This module allows students to build a foundation to think through problems, build the skills necessary to troubleshoot issues, and prepare for first-round technical interviews.

 Module 2 (Weeks 5-6, 80 hours): The World Wide Web

-This module includes the foundations of how content on the Internet and on webpages is created.
-We will be covering HTML/CSS/Javascript as it pertains to a webpage.
-We will also cover how data is sent over the internet and how the HTTP/HTTPS protocols for the web work.
-Students will write their own HTTP server by the end of this module.
-This module is important because the world of software engineering and especially web development calls for engineers to have an understand of how their code will impact the larger web ecosystem.
+This module includes the foundations of how to create content on the Internet and webpages.
+It covers HTML/CSS/Javascript as it pertains to a webpage.
+It also covers data transmission across the Internet and HTTP/HTTPS protocols.
+Students will write their own HTTP server code by the end of this module.
+This module is essential because the world of software engineering and web development calls for engineers to understand how their code will impact the greater web ecosystem.

 Module 3 (Weeks 7-14, 320 hours): Creating Applications

-This module will teach students how to create modern-day web applications, including database design and integration, web routing, and the Model View Controller framework through Python frameworks such as Django.
-Students will learn authentication, testing, and API integration as well.
+This module teaches students how to create web applications, including database design and integration, web routing, and the Model View Controller framework through Python frameworks such as Django.
+Students learn authentication, testing, and API integration.
 They will learn to integrate the ReactJS framework on top of their Django application.
-This is the most important week as it is where students learn the skills that employers will expect them to have on the first day of the job and they will see how all the skills learned in the first 2 modules will come together to build an application.
+Module 3 is where students learn the skills that employers will expect them to have on the first day of the job, and they will see how all the skills learned in the first two modules will come together to build an application.

 Pre-Requisite Homework

-Prior to the start of the program, students will receive a package of pre-work that they will need to complete prior to arriving on site.
-That pre-work should take between 60 and 100 hours to complete, and will cover computing basics and learning some tools of the trade.
+Before starting the program, students will receive a pre-work package that they will need to complete before classes begin.
+The pre-work should take between 60 and 100 hours to complete and coves computing basics and some “tools of the trade.”

 Weekly Calendar